USCGC Woodrush: Commissioning

 Woodrush was commissioned on 22 September 1944 under the command of LCDR F. D. Hagaman, USCG.
-In keeping with the Lighthouse Service practice of naming tenders after foliage, she was named after the Woodrush plant.
-She was assigned general aids to navigation (ATON) and icebreaking duties with Duluth, Minnesota as her home port.
+In keeping with the Lighthouse Service practice of naming tenders after foliage, she was named after the woodrush plant.
+She was assigned general aids to navigation and icebreaking duties with Duluth, Minnesota as her home port.

 History

 Woodrush performed many duties and missions in the Duluth, Minnesota district until 31 July 1978.
 She was part of the icebreaking fleet of buoy tenders that kept the shipping lanes open on the Great Lakes a month longer in the winter and months earlier in the spring.
 This was considered key to the economy of the Great Lakes region.
 A former commanding officer of Woodrush reported that he deliberately grounded her many times during her buoy tending duties because that was the only way some of the buoys could be set.

 The Woodrush conducted many rescues during her long U.S. Coast Guard career.
 She rescued three lightkeepers in the early 1960s who were stranded for three days after an explosion at the remote Stannard Rock Light in Lake Superior.

 As the only available U.S. Coast Guard cutter available to respond to the Fitzgerald sinking on 10 November 1975, Woodrush was ordered from Duluth at "full speed" through a "gale and high seas" and arrived on scene within 24 hours.
 She combed the area along with the SS William Clay Ford and the SS Arthur M. Anderson until daybreak, when debris and oil were finally located.
 The following summer, Woodrush served as a support vessel for the United States Navy ROV, the CURV, that was used to survey the Fitzgerald wreck.

 A few years later, Woodrush was called out to help break ice for some freighters near the Soo Locks.
 Woodrush eventually got trapped in the ice, and was floated by the ice until it managed to get free, passing right over the Fitzgerald wreck site.